EpicCash/epic/README.md

   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.

-To learn more, read our [introduction to MimbleWimble and Epic](doc/intro.md).

 ## Status